0x4447/0x4447-product-vpn-contained/README.md

 # DISCLAIMER!

 This stack is available to anyone at no cost, but on an as-is basis.
-0x4447 is not responsible for damage of any kind that may occur when this stack is used.
+0x4447 LLC is not responsible for damages or costs of any kind that may occur when this stack is used.
 You take full responsibility when you use it.

 # Use cases